 Data ethics policy for NIRAS Group and its subsidiaries

-This Data ethic policy describes how NIRAS Group and its subsidiaries (“NIRAS, we, us”), complies with data ethics.
+This Data ethic policy describes how NIRAS Group and its subsidiaries (“NIRAS, we, us”), handles data and data ethics.

-2) NIRAS has a strong focus on always complying with the rules of personal data laws and users' rights when processing data.
+- NIRAS has a strong focus on always complying with the rules for personal data and the users' rights when processing data.

-3) NIRAS has established internal ethical rules, when processing, in order to ensure that we maintain the trust that our partners have put in us, both from an individual perspective and from the perspective of society at large.
+- NIRAS has established internal ethical rules, when processing, in order to ensure that we maintain the trust that our partners have given us, both from an individual perspective and from the perspective of society at large.